England

 Strategic capabilities for technological innovation (T849)

-This module draws on a range of theoretical perspectives from both strategic and innovation management to produce a multi-layered, practical, approach to strategic management of technological innovation.
+Draw on theoretical perspectives from strategic and innovation management to produce a multi-layered, practical approach to technological innovation management.

 See full description